Developer Guide

 Step 1: User executes add_event n/TASKNAME sd/STARTDATE st/STARTTIME ed/ENDDATE et/ENDTIME [c/CATEGORY]... [t/TAG]...

-method is called.
-The method conducts parses the args
+AddEventCommandParser#parse(String args) method is called.
+The method conducts parses the args and conducts validation

 This will add the event specified into the event list.